📝 Catering, events & group arrangements · ⏱️ 3 min read

 What margin can I expect on luxury outdoor catering?

-A realistic net margin is between 20-30%.
-Due to high fixed costs (transport, setup) you have less margin than regular catering, but you can charge a premium price for the experience.
+A realistic net margin falls between 20-30%.
+Due to high fixed costs (transport, setup) you'll have less margin than regular catering, but you can charge premium prices for the experience.

-What if the weather changes during my picnic arrangement?
+What if weather changes during my picnic arrangement?

-Always build 5% weather risk into your price.
-Make agreements about covered alternatives or partial refunds.
-Some caterers work with weather insurance for large events.
+Build 5% weather risk into your pricing structure.
+Establish clear agreements about covered alternatives or partial refunds.
+Some caterers purchase weather insurance for large events.

 How much should I charge for transport and setup?

-Budget €15-25 per person for transport, setup and breakdown combined.
-This depends on distance, accessibility of the location and how much material you need to bring.
+Budget €15-25 per person for combined transport, setup, and breakdown costs.
+This varies based on distance, location accessibility, and material requirements.

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.